trptcolin/consistency_fail/README.md

 This mega-fail mode is nice to have if you have a large team and want to ensure that new models or validations/associations follow the rules.

+If you're using the `Enforcer`, depending on your project, you may need to delay the initializer until later, so that model files can be loaded only once gem dependencies have been satisfied.
+One possible way is to move the code above to the end of `environment.rb` or to the more specific `config/environment/*` files.

 ## License

 Released under the MIT License.
 See the LICENSE file for further details.